PelionIoT/mbl-docs/Docs/develop_contribute_mbl/troubleshooting.md

 To fix this:

 1. Make sure you have set up an SSH agent.
-For example, see [the GitHub SSH documentation](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+For more information, see [the GitHub SSH documentation](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
-2. If the repository is not Github, use the build option `--repo-host HOSTNAME` to allow access to the source code repository host in the build environment.
-You can specify this option multiple times if you have multiple hosts.
+2. If the repository is not on GitHub, use the build option `--repo-host HOSTNAME` to allow access to the source code repository host in the build environment.
+If you have multiple hosts, you can specify this option multiple times.

 For example: